mattyschell/cscl-migrate/README.md

 ### 5. Migrate Archive Classes

-This step concludes by updating objectids of the base tables.
-Do not get clever and think that it can be run in parallel to earlier steps.
+When migrating the archive we will update the base table objectids on the target database.
+These base tables do not exist until successfully completing step 4.
+Do not get clever and think that archive migration can be run in parallel to earlier steps.

 See [doc/archive-migration.md](doc/archive-migration.md) for details.